Making your option choices in school? Get inspired andpick the future you want

 • A good head for heights

-If your job involves working or training on a construction site you will need to hold a Construction Skills Certification Scheme (CSCS) card.
+If your job involves working or training on a construction site you'll need to hold a Construction Skills Certification Scheme (CSCS) card.

 A driving licence is required for some jobs.